ngs-docs/angus/Jupyter-Notebook-Notes.md

 First of all, you may have briefly seen an asterisk after `In`, i.e. `In [ * ]`.
 The asterisk means that the kernel is currently trying to run the code, so you should be waiting for the output.
 After successful execution, the `*` will change to the next number of the Cell (`1` in our instance), and the output of the command will be visible below (`5` in our case).
 Finally, as we executed the code with `Shift-Enter`, a brand new cell has been created for us.

-At this point, we can rename our Notebook, by clicking on the `Untitled` entry, and let's rename it to `Jupyter is fun!`
+At this point, we can rename our Notebook, by clicking on the `Untitled` entry, and let's rename it to `Jupyter-is-fun`

 Well done!
 You've just created you first Jupyter Notebook!